xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 32768
      - The Mistral-7B-Instruct-v0.2 Large Language Model (LLM) is an improved instruct fine-tuned version of Mistral-7B-Instruct-v0.1.

+   * - :ref:`mistral-nemo-instruct <models_llm_mistral-nemo-instruct>`
+     - chat
+     - 1024000
+     - The Mistral-Nemo-Instruct-2407 Large Language Model (LLM) is an instruct fine-tuned version of the Mistral-Nemo-Base-2407

    * - :ref:`mistral-v0.1 <models_llm_mistral-v0.1>`
      - generate
      - 8192